 - Parking in a “No Parking” Zone (e.g. Fire Lane)

 - Parking in a reserved/designated Area

 - Parking in a section of a lot not designated as a parking space (e.g. in a hash marked section at the end of a row)

 - Obstructing or blocking access or a roadway

 Vehicles are subject to tow without prior warning at the vehicle owner's expense.

 Vehicles Towed from Streets Surrounding Campus

-If your motor vehicle has been towed from any street surrounding the Wentworth campus, please contact the Boston Traffic Department at (617) 635-3900.
+If your motor vehicle has been towed from any street surrounding the Wentworth campus, please contact the Boston Traffic Department at (617) 635-3900 or look up on the Towed Cars Lookup.
 You must have your license plate number available.
 The Boston Traffic Department will advise you if your vehicle was towed and direct you to the tow yard.